KyleKing/recipes/content/grain/fajitas.md

 Main:

-- 3 Peppers
+- 3 peppers
-- 3 Tomatoes
+- 3 tomatoes
-- 1 Lg.
-Onion
+- 1 lg. onion
-- Can of Corn
+- can of corn
-- Can of Black Beans
+- can of black beans
-- 1 lb.
-Chicken (~two breasts)
+- 1 lb. chicken (~two breasts)
 end

 Seasonings:

-- 1 Tbsp chili powder
+- 1 tbsp chili powder
-- 2 Tbsp vegetable oil
+- 2 tbsp vegetable oil
 - ¼ tsp garlic powder
-- ½ Tbsp corn starch
+- ½ tbsp corn starch
 end

 With:

 - 10 6-inch tortillas
-- 2 cups of Rice
+- 2 cups of rice
-- 1/3 bag of spinach
+- ⅓ bag of spinach
-- 1/2 jar of Salsa
+- ½ jar of salsa
-- Fresh lime
+- fresh lime
-- Cilantro
+- cilantro
 end

 1) Defrost the chicken and preheat the oven to 400 degrees